lbologna/hbp-sp6-guidebook/_sources/online_usecases/trace_analysis/syn_events_fituser_mod/syn_events_fituser_mod.rst.txt

 |

-Of course, we assume that the user knows what we are talking about here, and that the uploaded mod file has been already tested by the user in preliminary simulations.
-The program does not make any check, from this point of view.
+We assume that the user knows what we are talking about here, and that the uploaded mod file has been already tested by the user in preliminary simulations.
+The program does not perform checks on this.
 An invalid file will result in errors at NEURON compilation time

-All the other parameters that are not fitted have their default value as defined in the mod file.
+All other parameters that are not fitted have their default value as defined in the mod file.

 |

-3. Fill the form with the values needed to write a configuration file: the number of traces in the experimental file, the protocol (voltage clamp amplitude and reversal potential of the synapse), the name of the parameters to be fitted, their initial values and allowed range of variation, exclusion rules, and an optional set of dependencies for other parameters.
+3. Fill in the form with the values needed to write a configuration file: the number of traces in the experimental file, the protocol (voltage clamp amplitude and reversal potential of the synapse), the name of the parameters to be fitted, their initial values and the allowed variation range, exclusion rules, and an optional set of dependencies for other parameters.
    Typical values are shown in the figure below

 .. container:: bsp-container-center